About us

 In order to achieve its aims, the AHS hosts meetings, talks and events around the UK and overseas; publishes a range of specialist books as well as a quarterly journal, Antiquarian Horology; and supports education, conservation and historical research through a series of bursaries, prizes and awards.
 It also runs special-interest groups on wristwatches, electric timekeeping and public clocks.

-The AHS is run by a volunteer Council elected from the membership, from which a Chair, Vice-Chair and Librarian are nominated.
-The Council is supported by the AHS Secretary, Webmaster, and the Editor of Antiquarian Horology.
+The AHS is run by a volunteer Council elected from the membership, from which a Chair and Vice-Chair are nominated.
+The Council is supported by the AHS Secretary, Archivist, Webmaster, Honorary Librarian, and the Editor of Antiquarian Horology.
 Find out more about who we are below.

 You can also see a complete list of former postholders, as well as honorary Fellows of the AHS, here.